 Undergraduate course information

 Undergraduate study in Design, Architecture and Building is unique, providing specialist education in three schools.

 - The UTS School of Design is renowned for its creativity, research, international focus and industry engagement.

 - The UTS School of Architecture has an outstanding reputation locally and internationally for its visionary architectural design, conceptual rigour and strategic thinking.

 - The UTS School of Built Environment offers a leading-edge and dynamic environment for students and industry through an approach that mixes the property economics and construction and project management disciplines.

-The Bachelor of Design offers six distinct professional areas of specialisation:
+The Bachelor of Design offers four distinct professional areas of specialisation:

 - Bachelor of Design in Animation (C10273)